-A complete online program, built by a teacher with 28 years of experience and a rhythm system that turns complete beginners into independent musicians.
+A complete online program, built by a teacher with more than 30 years experience, and a rhythm system that turns complete beginners into independent musicians.

-Taught by Gary Guth · 28 Years Teaching · Hundreds of Students
+Taught by Gary Guth · Over 30 Years Teaching Experience · Hundreds of Students

 See Membership Options Starting at $147/month.
 Cancel anytimeMaybe you heard a piper play at a funeral and something hit you deep in the chest.
 Maybe it was a wedding procession that gave you chills.
 Maybe you're Scottish by blood and you've always felt a pull toward this instrument.